thejspr/thejspr.com/_posts/2015-01-09-going-freelance.md

 The move happened in December 2014 and I was able to work remotely for HouseTrip that month whilst I got settled back into living in Denmark.
-January 5th I started freelancing full-time, and at the time of writing my first week as a freelancer is coming to a close.
+January 5th I went full-time, and at the time of writing my first week as a self-employed software consultant is coming to a close.

 I'm really loving working for myself so far, the amount of freedom and opportunity is humbling albeit slightly daunting.
 The chase is on to find my